korvahannu/arch-nvidia-drivers-installation-guide/README.md

 ### Setting the Kernel Parameter:

 Setting the kernel parameter depends on what bootloader you are using and on the driver version.
 Complete only one of the options below (A, B, or C).
 After that, continue to _Add Early Loading of NVIDIA Modules_.
-You can check the driver version using the `nvidia-smi` utility that comes with the `nvidia-utils` -package
+You can check the driver version using the `nvidia-smi` -command that comes with the `nvidia-utils` -package

 #### Option A) For driver versions >= 545